 Table 5.3 lists the federal Part 70 potential to emit.
-Being subject to the OCS Air Regulation, all project emissions, except fugitive emissions, are counted in the federal definition of potential to emit.
-However, fugitives are counted in the Federal PTE if the facility is subject to any applicable NSPS or NESHAP requirement.
+Being subject to the OCS Air Regulation, all project emissions are counted in the federal definition of potential to emit.

 5.5 Exempt Emission Sources/Part 70 Insignificant Emissions